Merzasphor/MWSE/docs/source/lua/guide/creating-a-mod.rst

 This guide:
 - explained how to set up a simple development environment and showed one possible workflow to use that environment.
-- explained the required folder structure to create a MWSE mod.
+- explained the required folder structure to create a MWSE-Lua mod.
 - explained the basics of event registration and callbacks.
 - explained how to implement some basic logic in an event callback.

-At this point, you should look at the MWSE ReadTheDocs for additional information on the MWSE API.
+At this point, you should look at the MWSE ReadTheDocs for additional information on the MWSE-Lua API.
+Documentation is constantly being improved upon, so ask a question in the Morrowind Modding Community Discord if you need help.

-Here is the final script for the demo mod:
+Here is the final code in *main.lua* for the demo mod:

 .. code-block:: lua
    :linenos: